-Akero’s new Partials feature tracks the ongoing completion of a form as a potential lead fills out fields but doesn’t go on to submit the form.
+Akero’s new Partials feature tracks the ongoing completion of a form as a potential student fills out fields but doesn’t go on to submit the form.
 Over time, this builds a picture of what fields are causing the highest form abandonment rate.

-This ‘partial’ lead data is visualised via a field heatmap which also outputs the completion rate for each field.
+This ‘partial’ lead data is visualised via a field heat-map which also outputs the completion rate for each field.
 For example if only 50% of form visitors are completing the telephone number field it might be time to think about either making it optional, or removing it altogether in order to increase conversions… I feel an A/B test coming on!